 - Provides for safe marine transportation in state waters.

-- Determines whether ships operating in state waters pose a substantial risk of harm to the public health or safety or to the environment.
+- Determines whether ships operating in state waters pose a substantial risk of harm to the environment or the public.

-What to expect when your ship is inspected by professional mariners
+What to expect when we inspect your ship

 These checklists can help vessel operators prepare for inspection.

 Our vessel inspectors are professional mariners who have many years of experience.
 We always try to time boardings to accommodate the vessel and crew’s schedule.
 If our inspection interferes with the vessel’s schedule or the crew’s work hour/ rest hour schedule, our inspector will postpone the inspection and provide educational oil spill prevention information.